-The following two charts show the evolution of EU Ecolabel licences and products/services since the harmonised September 2014 reporting period.
+As of September 2017, 2,130 licences have been awarded for 54,115 of products and services available on the market.
+The following two charts show the evolution of EU Ecolabel licences and products/services since the establishment of the EU Ecolabel.
 Updates are performed on these graphs every six months in March and September.

 EU Ecolabel product and service group criteria are revised for pertinence on a recurrent basis by the European Commission.
 In case the new criteria enter into force, the old licenses lose their validity after a transition period.

 For this reason, the following reporting periods either had a drop or an increase in the number of products/services: